I’m going to tell you what no one wants to hear about protecting your catalytic converter from theft.

 Thanks (or no thanks) to the increase in catalytic converter thefts there are several different devices on the market that can add a layer of physical protection to your catalytic converter.

 If your car is parked in a crowded place, most thieves won’t run the risk of spending the extra time to defeat one of these devices and move on to an easier target.
+That’s the best you can hope for, but it’s a good strategy.
 Depending on what vehicle you drive, you may have some choices.

 The Cat Clamp is a unique device that uses a combination of clamps and cables to create a type of catalytic converter cage.